jnysteen/FileTypeIdentifier/README.md

 * Look at the header of a file and tell whether the file's magic number matches a known type or not.

 **What the `FileTypeIdentifier` *cannot* do:**
-* Guarantee that the file is actually of the type, that its magic number indicate.
+* Guarantee that the file is actually of the type indicated by its magic number.
 * Ensure that the file is not corrupt.